KNFullStack/KN-Fitness/README.md

 * Links in the navigation bar to take the user to the correct section.
 * External links to open in a new tab.
 * Contact form to require an input in each field prior to submission.
+* Buttons display a hover effect.
+* Website is designed according to the wireframes made prior to coding.

-Test Results can be found here: [Test Results](/assets/readme-content/xxxx)
+Test Results can be found here: [Test Results](/assets/readme-content/test-result.xlsx)

 ## Validation
 ### HTML Validation